BoltzExchange/boltz-backend/docs/lifecycle.md

 For the swap states `swap.expired` where bitcoin were sent and `transaction.lockupFailed`, the user needs to submit a refund transaction to reclaim the locked chain bitcoin.
-For more information about how Boltz API clients can construct & submit refund transactions for users, check the [Claim & Refund](claiming-swaps.md) section.
+For more information about how Boltz API clients can construct and submit refund transactions for users, check the [Claim & Refund Transactions](claiming-swaps.md) section.
 In the unlikely event that Boltz is unable to lock the agreed amount of chain bitcoin, the final status will be `transaction.failed`.

 If the user and Boltz both successfully locked up bitcoin on the chain, but the user did not claim the locked chain bitcoin until swap expiry, Boltz will